Local analysis of the history dependence in tetrahedra packings: Conclusions

 \section{Conclusions}

-Because tetrahedra have four flat boundaries, their packings do not only posses point contacts similar to sphere packings but also edge-to-face and face-to-face contacts which fix larger numbers of geometrical constraints than point contacts.
-The number of point and edge-to-face contacts a given tetrahedron forms can neither be predicted from the global nor from the local volume fraction alone; it does depend also on the preparation history.
-In contrast, the formation of face-to-face contacts seems to be a stochastic process; its probability is small and increases with increasing proximity between particles.
-While our results support the feasibility of a mean-field approach to tetrahedra packings, they imply that the jamming paradigm in its present form will not be an adequate description.
+Because tetrahedra have four flat faces, their packings do not only posses point contacts similar to sphere packings but also edge-to-face and face-to-face contacts which fix larger numbers of geometrical constraints than point contacts.
+The number of point and edge-to-face contacts a given tetrahedron forms can not be predicted from the global or local volume fraction; the preparation history seems to be encoded in still another parameter.
+In contrast, the formation of face-to-face contacts in sufficiently tapped samples seems to be a function of the local volume fraction alone, increasing with increasing proximity between particles.